Love Park

-LOVE Park, officially known as John F. Kennedy Plaza, is a public park located in Center City, Philadelphia, Pennsylvania, United States.
+Love Park, officially known as John F. Kennedy Plaza since 1967, is a public park located in Center City, Philadelphia, Pennsylvania, United States.
 The park is across from the Philadelphia City Hall and serves as a visual terminus for the Benjamin Franklin Parkway.
-The park is nicknamed LOVE Park for its reproduction of Robert Indiana's 1970 LOVE sculpture which overlooks the plaza, one of three located in Philadelphia.
+The park is nicknamed Love Park for its reproduction of Robert Indiana's 1970 LOVE sculpture which overlooks the plaza, one of three located in Philadelphia.

 Despite municipal bans and renovations designed to limit the activity, LOVE Park became one of the most famous and recognizable skateboarding spots in the world in the 1990s and 2000s.

 History

-Former Philadelphia city planner Edmund Bacon and architect Vincent G. Kling planned and designed the original LOVE Park.
+Former Philadelphia city planner Edmund Bacon and architect Vincent G. Kling planned and designed the original Love Park.
 The park was first proposed as part of Bacon’s Cornell architecture thesis in 1932 as a feature of a new city plan for Philadelphia.
 Once Bacon became Executive Director of the City Planning Commission, the architectural design of the park itself was completed by Kling.

 The park was built in 1965 and covered an underground parking garage.
 The main feature of the plaza became a centrally located single spout fountain added in 1969.
 The city's visitor center (built in 1960, before LOVE Park) was closed for five years, but re-opened in 2006 as The Fairmount Park Welcome Center.
 The park was dedicated in 1967 as John F. Kennedy Plaza after President John F. Kennedy.

-The park is dedicated to the late United States president John F. Kennedy.
+The park was dedicated in 1967 to United States president John F. Kennedy.
 A plaque at the park describes the dedication.

-A "LOVE" sculpture, designed by Robert Indiana, was first placed in the plaza in 1976 as part of the United States Bicentennial celebration.
+The LOVE sculpture, designed by Robert Indiana, was first placed in the plaza in 1976 as part of the United States Bicentennial celebration.
 The sculpture was removed in 1978 after the celebration ended.
 However, the chairman of Philadelphia Art Commission, Fitz Eugene Dixon Jr., was able to purchase the sculpture and to have it permanently placed it in the plaza during that year.

 From 2016 to 2018, a major reconstruction project converted the largely hardscaped plaza into a greener space that contains large and small lawns for casual uses, two gardens and 2 green stormwater basins with tropical and native plantings, an open viewshed of City Hall and the Benjamin Franklin Parkway, new cafe seating, and daily recreational games.
 A redesigned fountain features a large central jet and a "bird's nest" of smaller jets with programmable up-lighting within a large oval paved area.